mrsauravsahu/blog-semver-monorepo-ref/apps/internal-service/readme.md

 internal service which gives digits 🤷‍♂️

 ## GET /digits
-- to get digits for random number sequence
+- to get digits for random number sequence generation